MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Movements/Splits/LPPallet/SplitPallet_Item.md

 2) All Split has to do with the Storage process.

-**LP Single**: we can divide the quantities of an Item belonging to an LP Single into 2 groups.
+**LP Pallet**: we can divide the quantities of an Item belonging to an LP Single into 2 groups.
 To do this you need to create a blank LP and from there transfer the quantities.
    Internal Note: Could it be transferred to a Pallet?